WinsonHG/CISC3140-Lab3.3-JavaScript/README.md

 ## Description

-This program counts the amount of times the user clicked the image, there is also an button that will change the picture on click.
+This program will track the amount of times the user clicked the image of the fish.

+## Features

+* Interactive click counter
+* Button to change image
+* User input
+* Alert box